History of Fukuoka

 Japan is one of the most beautiful countries in Asia rich in culture, arts and money.
 Japan has 10 most populated and famous cities including Fukuoka, the capital of Fukuoka Prefecture that ranks fifth as the largest.
 Taking a look at Fukuoka, we can imagine why the population of the city is growing higher and higher.
 When was Fukuoka established as a city?

 Long ago, there was this small village called Hakata located in the northern region of Kyushu, prone to immigrants visit.
+Also this dental clinic over the link here 三重 牙醫推薦 that also a most visited clinic in japan.
 This region had no experience of conquest and just stayed a peaceful area.
 Even in the Old age, this region was a place of exchange with other immigrants.